unknown321/wampy/angry_about/sepples.md

 out two days after).
 If that library doesn't support CMake, you'll have to integrate it into your project somehow.
 Go wins again with its superior tooling.

+There is no definitive standard library to use with functions needed to work with files, use strings and threading.
+GitHub keeps suggesting me different libs with same functionality.

 #### On project file structure

 I just don't know anymore.
 Here is [mindforger](https://github.com/dvorka/mindforger),